-Veterans Medical Transportation Network / Downtown & Veterans Medical Center Express
+Veterans Medical Transportation Network for Senior & Disabled Veterans / Downtown & Veterans Medical Center Express

 Am I eligible for service?

 If you are eligible to receive treatment as VASNHS or have a medical appointment, you are eligible for this service.
-You and your family members must have a valid ID or documentation at time of pick-up and the care must be shown to the drive before being transported.
+You and your family members must have a valid ID or documentation at time of pick-up and the card must be shown to the driver before being transported.
 Valid ID cards include: Veterans Affairs ID, Military ID (DD 214), and Military Dependent ID (DD1173).

 How do I register or learn more about VMTN?